torarnv/sparsebundlefs/README.md

 **Note:** If your FUSE installation is in a non-default location you may have to export `PKG_CONFIG_PATH` before compiling.

+Install:

+    sudo make install

+The default install prefix is `/usr/local`.
+To choose another prefix pass `prefix=/foo/bar` when installing.
+The `DESTDIR` variable for packaging is also supported.

 Usage
 -----